China will "struggle to the end" to prevent Taiwan independence

 On Sunday, China’s defense minister said China would “struggle to the end” to prevent Taiwan from declaring independence, as tensions escalated between Beijing and Washington over the island’s fate.

+• Read also: Beijing delays reopening schools after new wave of COVID-19

 We will fight at any cost and we will fight to the end.
-“This is the only option for China,” Wei Fengyi said at the Shangri-La Forum for Security Dialogue in Singapore.
+“It is the only option for China,” Wei Fengyi said in Singapore at the Shangri-La Conference on Security Dialogue.

 “Those who seek Taiwan independence with the aim of dividing China will certainly not achieve their goals,” he said.
 “No one should underestimate the determination and ability of the Chinese armed forces to protect its territorial integrity.”